ak83983/demo/readme.md

 ## Need to back out the changes what i added

 forgot to add staging area ..doing this excercise once again

+## this isdiff tool excersise

+diff tool